-- D. Specifications Cover Letter-A cover letter should be included when specifications are sent to vendors.
-The specification letter should include:
+- A. Solicitation Document-A cover letter (solicitation announcement) should be included when specifications are sent to vendors.
+The solicitation document may include:

-- 1. Institution letterhead.
+- 1. Institution letterhead

-- 2. Date of letter.
+- 2. Date of letter

-- 3. Copy of specifications.
+- 3. Copy of specifications

-- 4. A method of response.
+- 4. A method of response

-- 5. The method of evaluation.
+- 5. The method of evaluation

-- 6. The method of acceptance of successful responses.
+- 6. The method of acceptance of successful responses

-- 7. Deadline for bid.
+- 7. Deadline for bid

-- 8. Bid/price quote contract period.
+- 8. Bid/price quote contract period

-- 9. Delivery times and places.
+- 9. Delivery times and places

-- 10. HACCP compliance requirement. - 11.
-Ordering procedures. - 12.
-Substitutions and shortages. - 13.
-Special conditions (i.e., Nutrition Facts labels). - 14.
-Termination for cause. - E. Bid Awards/Price Quote Selection - 1.
-Awarding line item-Bid is awarded by each product separately to the lowest bidder. - 2.
-Awarding class-Award or selection is made by categories. - 3.
-Awarding bottom line-Bidder with lowest price receives award based on TOTAL price when all items are combined. - 4.
-Awarding prime vendor-When 80 percent or more of food is purchased from one source.
+- 10. HACCP compliance requirement

+- 11. Ordering procedures

+- 12. Substitutions and shortages

+- 13. Special conditions (i.e., Nutrition Facts labels)

+- 14. Termination for cause

+- B. Bid Awards/Price Quote Selection

+- 1. Awarding line item-Bid is awarded by each product separately to the lowest bidder.

+- 2. Awarding bottom line-Bidder with lowest price receives award based on TOTAL price when all items are combined.

+- 3. Awarding prime vendor-When 80 percent or more of food is purchased from one source.

-EXAMPLE OF A SPECIFICATION LETTER
+EXAMPLE OF A SOLICITATION ANNOUNCEMENT

-July 6, 20
+July 6, 20\\\

-Modine Public Schools announces the opportunity for responsible bidders from the food industry to respond to the attached food specifications valid for the period of August 6, 20, to December 17, 20.
-All bidders wishing to respond to this bid period must do so by 2 p.m., July 31, 20, at the Education Service Center at the above address.
+Modine Public Schools announces the opportunity for responsible bidders from the food industry to respond to the attached food specifications valid for the period of August 6, 20\\\, to December 17, 20\\\.
+All bidders wishing to respond to this bid period must do so by 2 p.m., July 31, 20\\\, at the Education Service Center at the above address.
 No e-mail or facsimile responses will be accepted.